Best Cheap Health Insurance in Maryland (2024)

 Marylanders with Obamacare plans pay an average of $112 per month for coverage after discounts.

-To qualify for discounts, you need to earn between around $15,000 and $60,000 per year as a single person (about $31,000 to $125,000 for a family of four).
+To qualify for discounts, you need to earn between $15,606 and $60,240 per year as a single person (between $31,200 and $124,800 for a family of four).
 You can apply your discounted rate to any Bronze, Silver, Gold or Platinum plan bought through Maryland Health Connection.
+If you qualify for Medicaid, you can't get tax credits.

 Affordable Maryland health insurance plans by city

-UnitedHealthcare sells the cheapest Gold and Silver plans in all Maryland counties.
+UnitedHealthcare sells the cheapest Gold and Silver plans in every county in Maryland.
 That includes large cities like Frederick, Gaithersburg and Rockville.

 Cheapest health insurance by MD county